 We combine the participant-level administrative data from OUS with two types of participant-level data from HIGH and LOW.
 First, we observe how each participant's monthly ORP contribution is allocated across the available investment options.
 The monthly contribution data from HIGH begin in October 1996, when ORP is introduced, and ends in December 2009.
 However, the monthly contribution data from LOW does not begin until December 1997.
 Since we infer enrollment dates from the date of the first monthly retirement contribution, enrollment dates for ORP participants investing through LOW are left censored at December 1997.
 Therefore, we limit any test that depends on date on the choice, such as tests for return chasing in the initial choice of investments, to the period January 1998 through December 2009.
 Second, we observe how much each participant has invested in each investment option.
 The account balance data from HIGH is monthly; it begins in October 1996 and ends in December 2009.
 However, the account balance data from LOW is annual; it begins in December 1998 and ends in December 2009.
 The lack of monthly account balance data from LOW limits several of our tests.
 Most notably, it leads us to focus on differences in annual after-fee returns.
+Note that NEW only provided us with data on quarterly portfolio holdings, beginning in December 2007 and ending in December 2009.

 To calculate the actual annual after-fee return of participant i in year t, we combine data on participant i's dollar holdings of each investment option at the beginning of year t with data on the after-fee returns earned by each investment option during year t.
 Our sample of annual returns begins with 1999 (because account balance data from LOW begin in December 1998) and ends with 2009.
 To calculate participant i's exposure to a risk factor in year t, we weight the estimated factor loading of investment j at the beginning of year t by the fraction of her portfolio allocated to investment j at the beginning of year t.
 For investment j in year t, we estimate factor loadings using the prior 24 monthly returns.
-We consider a one-factor model based on CAPM, a four-factor model based on Carhart (1997), and a six-factor model that adds the excess return on the MSCI Barra EAFE index, to capture exposure to international equity, and the excess return on the Barclay U.S. Aggregate Bond index, to capture exposure to fixed income.
-To calculate risk-adjusted returns for participant i in year t, we subtract the expected return on each factor, obtained by multiplying each portfolio's estimated factor loading at the beginning of year t by the return of the factor during year t.
+We consider a one-factor model based on CAPM and a six-factor model that extends the Carhart (1997) model by adding the excess return on the MSCI Barra EAFE index, to capture exposure to international equity, and the excess return on the Barclay U.S. Aggregate Bond index, to capture exposure to fixed income.
+To calculate riskadjusted returns for participant i in year t, we subtract the expected return on each factor, obtained by multiplying each portfolio's estimated factor loading at the beginning of year t by the return of the factor during year t.
 To calculate the volatility of monthly returns, we use account balances at the beginning of year t and monthly investment returns to calculate changes in monthly account balances during year t.